arul4902/shopping-cart-fullstack/README.md

 🧪 Testing Accounts
 You can register any new user and use it to log in.
 No seeded data required.

-📄 Evaluation Notes (for reviewers)
-All APIs are implemented per the PDF instructions

-Clean separation between frontend and backend

-Login + Registration tested via UI and Postman

-Cart, Orders, and Checkout features tested end-to-end

-Project ready for demonstration

 👨‍💻 Developed By
 Arul S